bitfwdcommunity/Blockathon/README.md

 ## Title and Description

-Give your event a catchy name that represents your goals and will stick in the minds of developers.
+Give your event a catchy name that represents your theme and will stick in the minds of developers/participants.

 Provide a detailed, but concise description of your event.
-Generally 250-750 characters is sufficient to explain the theme and goals of the hackathon.
+Generally 250-750 characters is sufficient to explain the theme and outcome of the blockathon.

 ## Format

-The formats for hackathons are pretty loose.
-Usually the format revolves around two distinct formats:
+The formats for hackathons depend on the organisers.
+Usually they revolve around two formats:

 * Hack Day - 12 to 24 hour timeframe
 * Hack Weekend - 24 to 48 hour timeframe
+* Online Hack - Any time frame...

 Within this schedule several hackathon components can be applied: